zball/eks-workshop-v2/website/docs/introduction/getting-started/first.md

 catalog-mysql-0            1/1     Running   0             46s
 ```

 Notice we have a Pod for our catalog API and another for the MySQL database.
 The `catalog` Pod is showing a status of `CrashLoopBackOff`.
-This is because it needs to be able to connec tto the `catalog-mysql` Pod before it will start, and Kubernetes will keep restarting it until this is the case.
-Luckily we can use `kubectl wait` to monitor specific Pods until they are in a Ready state:
+This is because it needs to be able to connect to the `catalog-mysql` Pod before it will start, and Kubernetes will keep restarting it until this is the case.
+Luckily, we can use `kubectl wait` to monitor specific Pods until they are in a Ready state:

 ```bash
 $ kubectl wait --for=condition=Ready pods --all -n catalog --timeout=180s
 ```

-Now that the Pods are running lets take at the Services created:
+Now that the Pods are running lets take a look at the Services created:

 ```bash
 $ kubectl get svc -n catalog